Dental Implant Prosthetics

 - Tooth Bridges

 Tooth bridges, like dental crowns, are available in a variety of materials and are designed to fill in the gaps left from missing teeth.
 And just like dental crowns, they are also created in a dental lab.
-The bridge is cemented onto the dental implant and can also be designed to match the natural color of your teeth.
+The bridge is attached to the dental implant and can also be designed to match the natural color of your surrounding teeth.

 Instead of conventional removable dentures, there is an option for full dental implants.
 This is a good choice for patients missing all or most of their teeth.
 These dentures are permanently placed on the teeth supported by dental implants.
 They function just like natural teeth and will give you the confidence you have been seeking.
 Dental implant supported dentures will be created in a dental lab and will be specially designed to fit your face.